-If this sounds like a rather confusing story with loose ends at every stage (to the point of not making any sense), you are welcome to the work of John Hattie who is cited and celebrated, around the world, as a ground-breaking educational researcher.
-I have written this little script to have a quick online reference to counter Hattie’s omnipresence.
+If this sounds like a strange story with loose ends at every stage (to the point of not making any sense), you are welcome to the work of John Hattie who is cited and celebrated, around the world, as a ground-breaking educational researcher.
+I have written this blog post to allow for a comprehensive online reference to counter Hattie’s omnipresence.

 I would not go as far as to accuse Hattie of pseudoscience, as Pierre-Jérôme Bergeron did in his review of Hattie’s statistics, since Hattie does not believe in supernatural forces per se (but omnipotent effect-sizes nevertheless), but I do assess his work as unbelievably sloppy and amateurish science to the point of where he is misleading the public.
 Other valid comments, such as on Hattie’s flawed statistics, include reviews by Neil Brown or Robert Slavin.
 Scott Eacott (2017) wrote an illuminating piece on Hattie and the damaging influence of his work on Australian education.
 For Eacott, Hattie’s work promotes a one-size-fits-all, neo-Taylorist approach to school leadership.